Man on a field

 Building Healthy Eating Habits Amongst Preschool Children

-The Prilep Living Lab, titled "Building Healthy Eating Habits Amongst Preschool Children," represents a critical step in building sustainable food systems.
-By empowering kindergarten staff with the knowledge and skills to foster healthy eating habits among children, the project aligns with the broader goals of FEAST, promoting synergies between people, the planet, and both public and private sectors.
+The Prilep Living Lab, "Building Healthy Eating Habits Amongst Preschool Children," is a key initiative for sustainable food systems.
+It empowers kindergarten staff to foster healthy eating habits, aligning with FEAST's mission to harmonize people, the planet, and public-private partnerships.

 Video in Macedonian with English subtitles